 |---|---|---|

-If your business is in a regulated industry (finance, healthcare, legal), budget closer to the high end.
+If your business is in a regulated industry (finance, healthcare, legal), budget closer to the high end, 7 to 10% of revenue.
 The cost of a compliance failure or data breach far exceeds the cost of proper security.

 How to build an IT budget for your business: a five-step framework